 In order to extract the radiation data from the openPMD datasets, PIConGPU provides a python module to read the data and obtain the result in SI-units.
 An example python script is given below.
-This currently assumes hdf5 output and will soon become openPMD agnostic.
+This currently assumes adios output but any openPMD output, such as hdf5, will work too.